 The unfortunate trend in the US is that fewer specialists across health care are accepting insurance.
 We’re also seeing this in countries with socialized medicine like the UK and Canada.

 Another reality is that deductibles and co-pays will continue to rise.
 There are patients in my practice who pay an $80 co-pay to see a therapist who would otherwise charge them $95.
-If you can manage it, is $15 worth the risk?
+If you can manage it, is saving $15 worth the risk?

-Insurance companies and politicians have it loud and clear: If you want good treatment for yourself or a loved one, you’ll have to pay for it.
+Insurance companies and politicians have said it loud and clear: If you want good treatment for yourself or a loved one, you’ll have to pay for it.

 How I practice what I preach